 A given VNIC on an instance is subject to the security lists associated with the VNIC's subnet.
 When you create a subnet, you specify one or more security lists to associate with it, and that can include the VCN's default security list.
 If you don't specify at least one security list during subnet creation, the VCN's default security list is associated with the subnet.
 The security lists are associated at the subnet level, but the rules apply to the VNIC's traffic at the packet level.

-Can I change the security lists assigned to my subnet after I create it?
+Can I change the security lists used by my subnet after I create the subnet?

 How many security lists and rules can I configure?

 There's a limit to the number of security lists you can create, the number of lists you can associate with a subnet, and the number of rules you can add to a given list.
 For current service limits and instructions on how to request an increase in limits, see Service Limits.

 Can I use "deny" rules within the security lists?

 No. Security lists use only "allow" rules.
 All traffic is denied by default and only network traffic matching the attributes specified in the rules is permitted.

 What type of rules are supported in the Security Lists?

 Each rule is either stateful or stateless, and either an ingress rule or an egress rule.